microsoft/SmartHotel360-Backend/docs/02-script.md

 1. Right-click the `SmartHotel.Services.Hotels` Visual Studio project.
 1. Select **Properties** from the flyout menu.

-    > **Talk track:** Luckilly, that's exactly what **Azure Dev Spaces** can do for me.
+    > **Talk track:** Luckilly, that's exactly what **Azure Dev Spaces**, which you get by installing the **Kubernetes Tools for Visual Studio**, can do for me.
 Without setting up anything, I can select Dev Spaces to use when I want to debug my code.
 Then, a copy of my service is deployed into AKS, and commands will be routed to that copy of the service.
-That way, I can debug my code changes **in my own space** without impacting either the production environment **or** my teammates, all of whom may have code running in their own Dev Spaces.
+That way, I can debug my code changes **in my own space** without impacting either the production environment **or** my teammates, all of whom may have code running in their own Azure Dev Spaces.

 1. Select **Debug** in the left navigation.
 1. Select **Azure Dev Spaces** from the Profile menu.